nats-io/nats-server/README.md

 }
 ```

-<http://localhost:8222/connz> reports more detailed information on current connections.
+<a href="http://localhost:8222/connz" target="_blank">http://localhost:8222/connz</a> reports more detailed information on current connections.
 It uses a paging mechanism which defaults to 1024 connections.
-You can control these via url arguments (limit and offset), e.g. <http://localhost:8222/connz?limit=1&offset=1>.
+You can control these via url arguments (limit and offset), e.g. <a href="http://localhost:8222/connz?limit=1&offset=1" target="_blank">http://localhost:8222/connz?limit=1&offset=1</a>.
-You can also report detailed subscription information on a per connection basis using subs=1, e.g. <http://localhost:8222/connz?limit=1&offset=1&subs=1>.
+You can also report detailed subscription information on a per connection basis using subs=1, e.g. <a href="http://localhost:8222/connz?limit=1&offset=1&subs=1" target="_blank">http://localhost:8222/connz?limit=1&offset=1&subs=1</a>.

 ```json
 {